mahmoudimus/ac/docs/public/concepts/context-parameters.md

  }
 ```

-WARNING: inline conditions are currently fully supported only in JIRA.
+The following conditions in Confluence do not work as context parameters:

+* tiny_url_supported
+* viewing_content

 ## <a name="additional-parameters-jira"></a>JIRA